Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Experiments and Results

 \subsection{Experimental setting}

 In the following experiments, we employ the presented dataset of Section \ref{dataset_construction} keeping aside the medium size room as the testing set.
 Indeed, instead of performing a stratified sampling of the available data, in the light of the evidence of Section \ref{dataset_analysis}, we decide to perform all tests with indoor instances.
 That is more similar to an actual infield application and better highlights the generalization capabilities of the proposed methodology.
-So, all experimentations are performed with 36023 and 13210 training and testing data points, respectively, keeping aside TTW and outdoor measurements.
-Finally, due to their very different nature, and explicitly labelled LoS samples are employed to evaluate the capability of the network to recognize this condition and act accordingly.
+All experimentations are performed with 36023 and 13210 training and testing data points, respectively, keeping aside TTW and outdoor measurements.
+Finally, due to their very different nature, and explicitly labeled LoS samples are employed to evaluate the network's capability to recognize this condition and act accordingly.

-The final test consists in using the best-developed model for a 3D positioning task in order to assess the effect of range mitigation on localization accuracy.
+The final test consists in using the best-developed model for a 3D positioning task to assess range mitigation's effect on localization accuracy.
 The medium room is chosen as the testing environment, as its samples have not been used to train the networks.
-Four UWB anchors are placed in the room, and a fixed tag is put in the centre.
-First, the laser tracker precisely measures the positions of all the nodes to provide ground truth, then the acquisition of the data begins.
+Four UWB anchors are placed in the room, and a fixed tag is put in the center.
+First, the laser tracker precisely measures the position of all the nodes to provide ground truth, then the acquisition of the data begins.
 Two situations are taken into consideration, a fully LoS scenario and a critical NLoS one.
-Once the samples have been collected, they are prepared for the processing phase, in which the range measurements are used to estimate the 3D position of the tag employing a simple Gauss-Newton non-linear optimization algorithm.
+Once the samples have been collected, they are prepared for the processing phase, in which range measurements are used to estimate the 3D position of the tag employing a simple Gauss-Newton non-linear optimization algorithm.